AllTheMods/alltheguides/docs/atm6/enchanting/applicator.md

 ### Woot

 Using **Woot**, you can install the **Summit** perk.
 This will output **Mob Essence** through **Fluid Output** each operation (simulated mob death).
 The best mob to use one that has the most **HP**.

+!!!
+Tip "Enchants can be forced onto any item using [Pedestal Anvil!](../pedestals.md)"